Quick answer

 Penalties for late payment of inheritance tax can accumulate rapidly.
 To illustrate this, let’s consider an example:

 As shown in the table, the accumulated interest can add up quickly, increasing the total amount owed to HMRC.
-It’s crucial for executors to manage inheritance tax payments efficiently to avoid these additional costs.
+It’s crucial for executors to manage inheritance tax payments efficiently to minimize these additional costs.

 By being aware of the penalty rates and how they accumulate, executors can take proactive steps to minimize additional charges and ensure compliance with HMRC regulations.